 Matthew Christopher Shepard is a professional conductor, church musician, and guest lecturer based in Kansas City.
-His unique career path has led him to concert halls conducting both professional orchestras and choirs, to collegiate and secondary school classrooms to guest conduct and lecture in musicology, and to communities of faith to lead both Christian and Jewish worship services.
+His unique career path has led him to concert halls conducting both professional orchestras and choirs, to collegiate and secondary school classrooms to guest conduct and lecture in musicology and performance practice, and to communities of faith to lead both Christian and Jewish worship services.
 His intellectual curiosity, fearless programming, and magnetic leadership has made him leading conductor in the region.

-As an orchestral conductor, Mr. Shepard has been conducted several ensembles in the area, including The Philharmonia of Greater Kansas City, the Kansas City Civic Orchestra, and the Kansas City Baroque.
-He has also served as orchestra director at Benedictine College in Atchison, Kansas.
-In the summer of 2018 he was invited to conduct the closing orchestral concert of the American Guild of Organists National Convention in Helzberg Hall at the Kauffman Center for the Performance Arts, a performance rebroadcast in 2021 on the nationally syndicated radio program Pipe Dreams.
+As an orchestral conductor, Mr. Shepard has been conducted several ensembles in the Midwest, including The Philharmonia of Greater Kansas City, the Kansas City Civic Orchestra, and the Kansas City Baroque.
+He also served as orchestra director for six years at Benedictine College in Atchison, Kansas.
+In the summer of 2018 he conducted the closing orchestral concert of the American Guild of Organists National Convention in Helzberg Hall at the Kauffman Center for the Performance Arts, a performance rebroadcast in 2021 on the nationally syndicated radio program Pipe Dreams.

 Mr. Shepard also serves as a Teaching Assistant at the University of Illinois, where in 2021-2022 he assistant conducted the UI Chamber Choir, including conducting them on a tour to Sweden and Estonia, and the Oratorio Society, leading rehearsals on the Poulenc Gloria and the Brahms Requiem.
 For the 2022-2023 season he will be the assistant chorus director of the Carmel Bach Festival.
 Beginning his musical studies in w